jazzchatfield/charlie-hammond.com/work/archive.md

 A joyous celebration of the art of solo-synchronised swimming.
 Sometimes beautiful, sometimes chaotic.
 Charlie is currently working this into a longer ribbon-swirling, baton-twirling gymnastic extravaganza.

-{% include localvideowithtext.html video="schwimmer.mp4" text="'uplifting and extremely original'
+{% include localvideowithtext.html video="schwimmer.mov" text="'uplifting and extremely original'

 About Manchester" %}